mruby/mruby/doc/guides/link.md

 The `libmruby` is a normal library so that you can just link it to your application.
-Specify proper compiler options (`-I` etc.) and linker options (`-Lmruby` etc.) to compile and link your application.
+Specify proper compiler options (`-I` etc.) and linker options (`-lmruby` etc.) to compile and link your application.
 Specify those options in your build script (e.g. `Makefile`).

 ### Compiler options